Boobae-Vivian/E-COMMERCE-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

    - What is the distribution of purchase frequency among customers?
    - What is the total revenue contribution of different customer groups?
 2. Customer Segmentation
-   - How can we group customers based on their purchasing behavior?
+   - Group customers based on their purchasing behavior
-   - What are the optimal number of clusters for segmenting customers using K-means?
-   - Are there outliers or unusual spending behaviors among customers?
 3. Visualization & Insights
-   - What do customer segments look like when visualized using scatter plots or bar charts?
-   - How do average purchase value and frequency differ across segments?
-   - Can we identify patterns or trends using heatmaps or distribution plots?
-   - What visual insights can help in making data-driven marketing decisions?
+   - Visualize customer groups based on spending behavior
+   - Compare the number of customers in each segment

 ## SKILLS AND CONCEPTS DEMONSTRATED
 1. Data Handling & Preprocessing
 2. Descriptive Analytics & Statistical Analysis